emmercm/igir/docs/dats/dir2dat.md

         --input ~/ROMs/NES
       ```

   then ROMs can appear in multiple resulting dir2dat files.

+  !!! note

+      You can use the [`--dat-combine` option](./processing.md#dat-combining) to create only one DAT even when multiple input paths are provided.

 - **Each input path's [basename](https://linux.die.net/man/1/basename) will be used for the DAT's name.**